-\checkmark N/A Prep 1.
-Complete a combustion safety test & record the results 2.
-Verify that ventilation plan is established 3.
-Put on all personal protection equipment (PPE) 4.
-Identify all worker and occupant safety hazards 5.
-Identify all potential durability issues 6.
-Address all combustion safety, worker safety, occupant safety & durability issues before starting work & notify the occupant.
-Do not complete work if a life safety hazard is identified. \checkmark N/A Air Sealing 7.
-Remove existing damaged insulation from the crawlspace/basement 8.
-If the removal of insulation exposes combustion safety, worker safety, occupation safety, and durability issues, they MUST be addressed prior to starting work.
-Notify the occupant.
+✓ N/A PREP 1.
+Complete a combustion safety test and record the results.
+2. Verify that a ventilation plan is established.
+3. Put on all personal protection equipment (PPE) 4.
+Identify all worker and occupant safety hazards.
+5. Identify all potential durability issues.
+6. Address all combustion safety, worker safety, occupant safety and durability issues prior to starting work and notify the occupant.
+Do not complete work if a life safety hazard is identified. ✓ N/A WORK 7.
+Remove existing damaged insulation from the crawlspace and/or basement.
+8. Address all combustion safety, worker safety, occupant safety and durability issues uncovered by insulation removal prior to starting work and notify the occupant.
 Do not complete work if a life safety hazard is identified.
-9. Identify areas where insulation must not be installed (knob & tube wiring, or other hazards) 10.
-Seal all holes between the crawlspace/basement & the interior & exterior of the house 11.
-Install insulation according to the manufacturer's specification.
-Verify that all insulation has no gaps, voids, compression, or misalignment \checkmark N/A Close Out 12.
-Clean the work area 13.
-Complete a combustion safety test and record the results 14.
-Educate occupants on the work completed.
-Job Information Name e: Initials: Addr ess: Date:
+9. Identify areas where insulation must not be installed.
+10. Seal all holes between the crawlspace and/or basement and the interior and exterior of the house.
+11. Install insulation according to the manufacturer's specifications.
+Verify that all insulation has no gaps, voids, compression or misalignment. ✓ N/A CLOSE OUT 12.
+Clean the work area.
+13. Complete a combustion safety test and record the results.
+14. Educate occupants on the work completed.
+JOB INFORMATION Name Initials Address Date